evokateur/kindle-cloud-reader-wrapper/README.md

 - Opens [https://read.amazon.com](https://read.amazon.com) in a clean desktop app
 - Minimalist resizable window with macOS-native look and feel
-- Mimics the Kindle app by starting in view state it was in when last closed
+- Mimics the Kindle app by starting in the same view it was in when last closed
+- External links open in the default browser
 - Cross-platform potential (macOS, Windows, Linux)

 ---